lborg019/alain.xyz/portfolio/blog/raw-webgl/index.md

 let gl = canvas.getContext('webgl');
 ```

-Note, that `canvas.getContext` has a number of other sigatures and takes in a few optional parameters.
+Note, that `canvas.getContext` has a number of other signatures and takes in a few optional parameters.

 ```ts
 interface HTMLCanvasElement extends HTMLElement {